 Each group will preference their first, second and third choice of living options (Russell Hall, New Hall or 10th Avenue Apartments).
 If a group is not interested in a second or third choice then they may leave that space blank.
-Suites and apartments have the option of being gender neutral (refer to the information on gender neutral housing).
 The suites will be granted to the groups with the highest average number of points: 3 points for each senior, 2 points for each junior and 1 point for each sophomore (refer to the room selection status information for details on how those are determined).
 Each group will draw a number in case there is a tie for points (lowest number is best).

 - Groups of four interested in living only in one suite in Russell Hall as a group of four will draw one number.